TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 Notice the property `Send Mode` on the TouchEngine Component.
 There are 2 send modes, Every Frame and On Access.
 Every Frame sets and gets outputs every frame, while on access only sends them when the variable types are accessed via the blueprint nodes.

+### Variations
+- UESample01_EnginePerformPar.tox: Nothing is changing much here, when swapping the matching .uasset, you should now have a parameter exposed in the detail panel.
+That parameter when updated changes the background color of the incoming texture.

 ## 02 SimpleTexture

-Tox path and name: `Content\TDToxFiles\UESample02_SimpleTexture.tox`
+Tox path and name: `Content\TDToxFiles\UESample02_SimpleTexture.tox` As of v1.1.0: Matching .uasset (ToxAsset) in Content/TouchEngineSamples/ToxAssets

 This simple example showcases how to stream a texture from TouchEngine and apply it in an Unreal Engine material.
 A similar approach is showcased in the previous example EnginePerform where we are applying the text.